Net Worth

 Recent Tenure

-In 2009, Maxine Waters co-sponsored a bill with John Conyer that called for slavery reparations to be paid to black Americans.
+In 2009, Maxine Waters co-sponsored a bill with John Conyers that called for slavery reparations to be paid to black Americans.
 She then voted against the National Defense Authorization Act in 2012, which would allow the government to detain citizens indefinitely without trial.
 That same year, she became the ranking member of the House Financial Services Committee after Barney Frank retired.

 In 2014, Waters introduced the Home Forward Act, which directed funds to support affordable housing initiatives.